-- Skilled nursing services revenue Skilled nursing services revenue reflects the portion of patient and resident service revenue generated from all patients in skilled nursing facilities, excluding revenue generated from our assisted and independent living services. - Skilled mix.- We measure both revenue and nursing patient days by payor.
+- Skilled nursing services revenue Skilled nursing services revenue reflects the portion of patient and resident service revenue generated from all patients in skilled nursing facilities, excluding revenue generated from our assisted and independent living services. - Skilled mix We measure both revenue and nursing patient days by payor.
 Medicare and managed care patients, whom we refer to as high acuity patients, typically require a higher level of skilled nursing care.
 As a result, Medicare and managed care reimbursement rates are typically higher than those from other payors.
 In most states, Medicaid reimbursement rates are generally the lowest of all payor types.
 Changes in the payor mix can significantly affect our revenue and profitability.
 To monitor this performance, we evaluate two different measures of skilled mix: - Skilled mix by revenue Skilled mix by revenue represents the portion of routine revenue generated from treating high acuity Medicare and managed care patients.
 Routine revenue refers to skilled nursing services revenue generated by contracted daily rates charged for skilled nursing services.
 Services provided outside of routine contractual agreements are recorded separately as ancillary revenue, including Medicare Part B therapy services, and are not routine revenue.
 The inclusion of therapy and other ancillary treatments in the contracted daily rate varies by payor source and by contract.
 Revenue associated with calculating skilled mix is based on contractually agreed-upon amounts or rates, excluding the estimates of variable consideration under the revenue recognition standard, Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 606.

-- Skilled mix by nursing patient days Skilled mix by nursing patient days represents the number of days our high acuity Medicare and managed care patients receive skilled nursing services at skilled nursing facilities as a percentage of the total number of days that patients from all payor sources receive skilled nursing services at skilled nursing facilities for any given period. - Occupancy- The total number of patients occupying a bed in a skilled nursing facility as a percentage of the beds in such facility that are available for occupancy during the period. - Number of facilities The total number of skilled nursing facilities that we operate.
-Excludes five and one assisted living facilities for the year ended December 31, 2023 and 2022, respectively. - · Number of operational beds The total number of operational beds associated with the skilled nursing facilities that we own.
+- Skilled mix by nursing patient days - Skilled mix by nursing patient days represents the number of days our high acuity Medicare and managed care patients receive skilled nursing services at skilled nursing facilities as a percentage of the total number of days that patients from all payor sources receive skilled nursing services at skilled nursing facilities for any given period. - Occupancy The total number of patients occupying a bed in a skilled nursing facility as a percentage of the beds in such facility that are available for occupancy during the period. - Number of facilities The total number of skilled nursing facilities that we operate.
+Excludes five and one assisted living facilities for the years ended December 31, 2023 and 2022, respectively, and six and three assisted living and independent living facilities for the six months ended June 30, 2024 and 2023, respectively. - Number of operational beds The total number of operational beds associated with the skilled nursing facilities that we own.